-Note: Current User Activity and Historical Performance Trends for interface executions will not be preserved across updates.
-These data metrics are gathered and retained on a sliding time frame and will be started fresh after an update.
+Note: Current User Activity and Historical Performance Trends for interface executions will not be preserved across upgrades.
+These data metrics are gathered and retained on a sliding time frame and will be started fresh after an upgrade.

 If you have multiple application servers, start one application server and wait for it to complete startup before starting the rest.
 The remaining application servers may be started simultaneously.

-It is possible to successfully update Appian, but see a blank page or older login screen while testing the initial login.
+It is possible to successfully upgrade Appian, but see a blank page or older login screen while testing the initial login.
 If this occurs, clear you browser cache, and try navigating to the

 Reschedule the administrative script(s) you disabled in the first step.

 Make sure to update the script location to the new instance.

 In 17.3 a new administrative script, the cleanupArchives script, was added and needs to be scheduled to run periodically to cleanup old .kdb files.

 If you used customized email templates in the prior version, reapply these changes to the new templates used in your new version of Appian.